-Mynah birds (Gracula sp. and Acridotheres tristis) originate from Africa, India and Southeast Asia and are best known for their ability to talk and to mimic any and all sounds.
+Mynah birds (Gracula sp. and Acridotheres tristis) originate from Africa, India, and Southeast Asia and are best known for their ability to talk and mimic sounds.
 They are lively, social birds and have wonderfully outgoing personalities.
 As young birds, they are easily tamed.
-They require a large cage, as they are very active and enjoy hopping around, so they require a large cage.
+They are very active and enjoy hopping around, so they require a large cage.

 Purchasing a Mynah Bird